Luftare/html-component/README.md

 # html-component
-Compose static website from components.
+Compose static website from html components.

 ## What's the point?
 - get most out of HTML, CSS and JS